lnesteroff/dns-mesh/README.md

 2.  **Dynamic Zone Provisioning (`catalog.internal.dns` zone)**: The Primary Catalog site hosts a catalog that lists all member zones.
 Other sites consume this catalog to automatically provision themselves as secondaries.

 3.  **Automated Peer Reconciliation (CronJob Operator)**: A Kubernetes `CronJob` runs periodically on every site.
-It compares the list of zones in the catalog with the list of peers in its local `knot.conf`.
-If a peer is missing (e.g., a new site was added while this one was offline), the reconciler automatically updates its own `ConfigMap` and triggers a restart of its Knot pod to load the new configuration.
+It performs a **local check** against its own Knot server's copy of the catalog.
+If it detects that a new zone has been synced but the corresponding peer is missing from its `knot.conf`, the reconciler automatically updates its own `ConfigMap` and triggers a restart of its Knot pod.

-This three-part system creates a fully automated mesh where a site that has been offline can reconnect, download the latest address book and catalog, and automatically reconfigure itself to connect to any new peers.
+This three-part system is highly resilient to network partitions.
+All cross-site communication is handled by Knot's standard and efficient zone transfer mechanism.
+The reconciler adds no extra network traffic between sites; it only queries its local Knot pod, making it ideal for low-bandwidth or high-latency environments.

 ### Site Roles
 - **Catalog Primary**: The main server, primary for both the catalog and the `dns.internal` address book zone.